benjaminjalebeau/CSE341_T16_FP/README.md

 ## Description
 A Restful API hosted on Render.com that handles data stored on MongoDB.
 The API stores data in the following collections: teachers, students, courses, and assignments.
 Each collection has CRUD routes.
+Created as a final project with Diego Vargas and Vicente Ferrer

 ## A few quick notes
 - This project is currently setup to run on localhost:3000